 The app is installed from dedicated app store limited to Stryker users and to limited Stryker group as assigned by the admin

 The data for storing in device and to transit does not contain any sensitive data such as patient information, credentials or certifications.
-However, the data is transmitted and stored in Azure cloud with the security and encryption as provided by the Azure cloud
+However, the data is transmitted and stored in Azure cloud with the security and encryption as provided by the Azure cloud.

+Identify jailbroken device and block user to use the application displaying message

+If unauthorised user tries to sing-in display a message to contact Stryker

 XCODE Configuration